acsone/deploy-tools/README.md

 - gnupg: [gpg](https://linux.die.net/man/1/gpg), ...
 - [salt-ssh](https://docs.saltproject.io/en/latest/topics/ssh/)

-It is based on Ubuntu 20.04 as base, but don't rely on it and if you do, be extra sure to pin a tag.
+It is based on Ubuntu 20.04, but don't rely on it and if you do, be extra sure to pin a tag.

 It starts as user 0.